 As defined in the Policy, the Internal Audit Function is an independent, effective and objective function established by the AMSB (Administrative, Management or Supervisory Body) to examine and evaluate the adequacy, functioning, effectiveness and efficiency of the Internal Control System and all other elements of the System of Governance, with a view to improving the efficacy and efficiency of the Internal Control System of the organization and of the governance processes.
-The Internal Audit Function sup ports the AMSB in identifying the strategies and guidelines on internal control and risk management, ensuring they are appropriate and valid over time.
+The Internal Audit Function supports the AMSB in identifying the strategies and guidelines on internal control and risk management, ensuring they are appropriate and valid over time.
 It provides the AMSB with analysis, appraisals, recommendations and information concerning the activities reviewed, and also carries out assurance and advisory activities for the benefit of the AMSB, the top management and other departments.

-The Internal Audit Function governs itself by adherence to mandatory guidance from the Institute of Internal Auditors, including its definition of Internal Auditing, Code of Ethics, and the International Standards for the Professional Practice of Internal Auditing.
+The Internal Audit Function is governed by the Institute of Internal Auditors' mandatory guidance, including the Definition of Internal Auditing, the Code of Ethics, and the International Standards for the Professional Practice of Internal Auditing.
 This mandatory guidance constitutes the principles and fundamental requirements for the professional practice of auditing and for evaluating the effectiveness of the audit activity's performance.
+Internal audit activities are overseen by the Audit Committee, which is an independent control body of the Company.

 The Internal Audit Function shall be provided with an appropriate budget and resources, and the Internal Audit Function staff must possess the knowledge, skills and competencies required to carry out their work with proficiency and due professional care.